Kalin-Konstantinov/games-play/client/README.md

-# React GamesPlay front-end application
+# GamesPlay SPA

 ## Overview

 To start application run command `npm start`.

-This application provides functionality to add, create, edit, delete and comment games.
+This SPA provides functionality to add, create, edit, delete and comment games.

 ### Used techoologies